gbsoares/NFC-Library/README.md

 $ sudo make clean
 $ sudo make install all
 ```
+You can test that the installation was done successfully by running `$ nfc-list`.
+You should see some text that says: "Connected to NFC Reader: ...".

 ### MySQL
 The next step is to install MySQL on the Raspberry Pi along with the Python bindings so that we can modify our database from the Python scripts.
 I mostly followed the steps outlined [here](http://raspberrywebserver.com/sql-databases/using-mysql-on-a-raspberry-pi.html) to do so.